amaarora/amaarora.github.io/_posts/2021-01-13-efficientdet-pytorch.md

 **NOTE**: The code implementations shared below are not my own.
 All code shown below has been directly copied from [Ross Wightman's](https://twitter.com/wightmanr) wonderful repo [efficientdet-pytorch](https://github.com/rwightman/efficientdet-pytorch). `efficientdet-pytorch` makes heavy use of [timm](https://github.com/rwightman/pytorch-image-models) to create the backbone network and also for several other operations.

 > As part of this blog post - we will not be looking at the source code of `timm`.
 We will only be looking at the implementation inside `efficientdet-pytorch` repo.
 This is a conscious decision to keep this blog post from blowing up.
-We will uncover the wonderful `timm` library in a series of my future blog posts that I plan to start in about a 7-10 days time.
 Also, everything below is based on "my understanding" of the code.
 It is possible that Ross might have implemented things differently than the way in which I have understood them.

 ![](/images/EfficientDet.png "fig-1 EfficientDet Architecture")